phpro/grumphp/doc/parameters.md

 - `local`: All checks will run on your local computer.
 - `vagrant`: All checks will run in your vagrant box (your certainly want to customize `git_hook_variables` default values in this case).
+- `ddev`: All checks will run in your ddev environment.

 **git_hook_variables**